-- It is important that you maintain very important files and keep copies of your award notices and your Master Promissory Note in one place as they provide the details of your loans, and your rights and responsibilities as a student loan recipient.
+- It is important that you maintain very important files and keep copies of your offer notices and your Master Promissory Note in one place as they provide the details of your loans, and your rights and responsibilities as a student loan recipient.

-Additional disclosures for Perkins Loans recipients, per keeping in compliance with the Federal Perkins Loan Program Extension Act of 2015.
+Additional disclosures for Federal Perkins Loans recipients, per keeping in compliance with the Federal Perkins Loan Program Extension Act of 2015.